Herold7/Coryph-e/README.md

 ### Artist

-This entity represents a room for rent.
+This entity represents an artist.

 | Property      | Type       | Description          | Relation      |
 |---------------|------------|----------------------|---------------|